More than 100 Major League Baseball players were born in Arizona.

 Arizona’s first major leaguer was Flame Delhi in 1912.

-Current Arizona-born players in the major leagues include Buckeye’s Kole Calhoun (Angels), Tucson’s J.J.
-Hardy (Orioles), Tucson’s Ian Kinsler (Tigers), Tucson’s Tom Wilhelmson (Diamondbacks) and Phoenix’s Andre Ethier (Dodgers).
+Arizona-born players in the major leagues this season include Bellinger, Joseph, Peoria’s Jaff Decker (Athletics), Buckeye’s Kole Calhoun (Angels), Tucson’s J.J.
+Hardy (Orioles), Tucson’s Ian Kinsler (Tigers), Tucson’s Tom Wilhelmson (Diamondbacks) and Gilbert’s James Pazos (Mariners).

 Some of the best previous baseball players from Arizona through the years include Bob Howry (Phoenix), Alex Kellner (Tucson), Ron Hassey (Tucson), Tom Pagnozzi (Tucson), Rex Hudler (Tempe), Billy Hatcher (Williams) and John Denny (Prescott).

-Will we see any Arizona natives make their MLB debuts in 2017?
+Will we see any other Arizona natives make their MLB debuts in 2017?

 To see all of the Arizona-born MLB players (including place of birth and information on their MLB career), click here.